arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

 ---
 name: watsonx.ai embed intake form
 about: This template should be used to request to embed watsonx.ai
-title: 'watsonx.ai embed intake form for [product name]'
+title: 'watsonx.ai embed intake form for [product name + feature]'
 labels: watsonx
-assignees: demi-ajayi otucker
+assignees: demi-ajayi
 ---

 ### watsonx.ai embed intake
-All IBM teams planning to integrate watsonx.ai for production should start with this template, and begin the process as soon as possible.
+All IBM teams planning to integrate watsonx.ai for production should start with this template, and begin the process as soon you begin planning.
 Please fill this out to the best of your knowledge.
 Filling this form is a not a commitment from the watsonx.ai but allows us to track incoming requests.

 #### Product team: